GalSim-developers/GalSim/README.md

 * Can carry out nearly any simulation that a user might want using two parallel
   methods: directly using python code, or by specifying the simulation properties in an input configuration script.
-See the demo scripts in the examples directory for examples of each.
+See the demo scripts in the examples/ directory for examples of each.

 Summary of planned future development
 -------------------------------------

-In addition to carrying out further testing on some existing parts of the code, we plan to add the following additional capabilities in future versions of
+We plan to add the following additional capabilities in future versions of
 GalSim:

 * Support for generic world coordinate systems (WCS).  (cf. Issue #364)